 Restricted-Use Contract Data

-We also distribute a FFCWS genetic data appendage based on the saliva samples collected from mothers and children at the Year 9 wave.
+A FFCWS genetic data appendage based on the saliva samples collected from mothers and children at the Year 9 wave.

 FF Challenge Files